 • 3 Weight Watchers Smartpoints®

-– no sifting through stacks of internet tracking down a delicious vegan taquito filling recipe
+– sift through stacks of internet tracking down a vegan rolled taco recipe I think will be delicious

-– buying all the 20 seasonings plus everything else including something called ‘jackfruit’ it probably calls for
+– buy all the seasonings and everything else it calls for

-Less obviously, they’re close to pre-measured.
-Tear them in half, roll them into little logs and bam! you’ve just made taquito filling.
+Black bean burgers are so easy to use as rolled taco filling they’re even pre-measured.
+Once they’re thawed I just tear them in half, roll them into little logs and boom: I’ve just made rolled taco filling.
 Are we getting into dangerously easy territory here or what?!?

-burger log taquito filling with a corn tortilla, give it a good spritz of your favorite spray oil, repeat until you have enough taquitos or your run out of ingredients and then pop them in the oven.
+They’re actually pretty fun to make.
+I wrap the filling with a corn tortilla, give it a good spritz of my favorite spray oil du jour and repeat until I have enough rolled tacos.
+Or I run out of ingredients.
+Then, pop them in the oven.

 Eat Healthy Eat Happy

-3 ingredients and basic kitchen skills are all you need to bake Easy Vegan Taquitos to golden, crisp perfection.
+3 ingredients and basic kitchen skills are all you need to bake Easy Vegan Rolled Tacos to golden, crisp perfection.
 They're a healthier, vegan answer to fast food cravings!

 2 minPrep Time